 Today, the world is health-conscious, and foods free from gluten have become a crucial part of life, not just a trend.
 Millions are seeking overall health, wellness, better digestion, and energy levels.
 The descriptive lifestyle move is a gluten-free diet.
-If you have celiac disease, which is gluten intolerance, or simply have a desire to boost your diet, you should learn about the advantages of a gluten-free diet.
+If you have coeliac disease, which is gluten intolerance, or simply have a desire to boost your diet, you should learn about the advantages of a gluten-free diet.

 What Is Gluten?

-Gluten is a kind of protein present in “wheat, barley, and rye.”
+Gluten is a kind of protein present in “wheat, barley, and rye”.
 It gives bread a tiny soft texture.
 Most people think gluten is no problem.
-But for the people, particularly for those who are suffering from celiac disease or gluten sensitivity.
+But for the people, particularly for those who are suffering from coeliac disease or gluten sensitivity.
 It is very terrible for them.
 When someone with gluten bigotry eats it, their body reacts badly.
 This can lead to fatigue, headaches, bloating, or even chronic skin problems.
 It affects the gut function and absorption of nutrients.

 What Is a Gluten-Free Diet?